BhumaViswa/rock_vs_mine_detector/README.md

     - The `predict_proba` method of the model is used to get the probability estimates for the classes for the `sample_for_rock`.
     - The `predict` method can be used to directly predict the class of the sample.

-Overall, the code focuses on loading, visualizing, preprocessing, training, and evaluating a logistic regression model for the task of rock vs. mine classification using sonar data.
-If you have any specific questions or need further explanations about any part of the code, feel free to ask!